First, an Anatomy Lesson

 How Does Pus Get into the Pleural Space?

 Cat bite wound.
 Photo by MarVistaVet

 In cats, the problem usually starts as a bite wound.
 The bite may penetrate the chest cavity outright and deposit bacteria into the pleural space where abscessation occurs, or the bite may abscess externally but eventually rupture inward.
 In either case, the result is bacterial infection in the pleural space and the formation of pus.

 A foxtail that has been removed surgically.
 Photo by Dr. Jean Battig

-In dogs, usually the problem starts as a piece of plant material (such as a foxtail) that is inhaled and works its way into the pleural space.
-Bacteria are carried to the pleural space as the bite wound abscess ruptures inward (or the original bite may have penetrated the chest), or as the foxtail travels into the pleural space.
-Inflammation results from the infection.
+In dogs, the problem usually starts as a piece of plant material, such as a foxtail, which is inhaled and works its way into the pleural space and deposits bacteria as it tracks along.
+The infection generates inflammation and pus.
+This situation tends to be more complicated than in cats as it involves an actual foreign body that must be removed to resolve the pyothorax (see later).
 Extra fluid is produced and overwhelms the normal fluid drainage conduits so that fluid production and drainage are no longer in balance.
 Soon the entire pleural space is filled with pus.
 The patient has difficulty breathing and the toxic, inflammatory material in the fluid creates fever, listlessness, and death is expected without treatment.